Kravchenko Breeder Lynda Nelson

 2. What is the difference between a Kravchenko Siberian and another Siberian?

-Kravchenko Siberians is the only direct American importer of Siberian cats in the U.S. which handpicks and hand carries
+Kravchenko Siberians has been the only direct American importer of Siberian cats in the U.S. which handpicked, and hand carried every one of our purebreds from inside Russia.
+Recently we have imported two male Siberians from the Czech Republic.

 3. Are they registered?